Zaria Forman

-Zaria Forman (born 1982) is an artist from Massachusetts, and specializes in documenting the effects of climate change, especially the impact of global warming on glaciers through hand-drawn pastel sketches, which largely consist of huge chunks of melting ice and crashing or, sometimes, cool waves.
+Zaria Forman (born 1982) is an artist from Massachusetts, United States, and specializes in documenting the effects of climate change, especially the impact of global warming on glaciers through hand-drawn pastel sketches, which largely consist of huge chunks of melting ice and crashing or, sometimes, cool waves.

 Life and education

 Forman was born in South Natick, Massachusetts in 1982 to Rena Bass Forman, her fine art photographer mother, and Dr. Forman, her neuro-ophthalmologist father, she now lives in Brooklyn, New York.
 Forman's mother, whose work has inspired her own, was a photographer of natural landscapes, portraying glaciers from 2001 until she died in 2011, and was noted as "an heir to the grand tradition of 19th century polar photography practiced by Dunmore and Critcherson, Wilczek, and Hurley."

-Forman grew up in Piermont, New York and has a studio in Brooklyn, NY, where she also lives.
+Forman grew up in Piermont, New York and has a studio in Brooklyn, New York, where she also lives.
 She went to Green Meadow Waldorf School, and studied art at Studio Art Centers International, Florence, and Skidmore College, New York, where she earned a B.S. in Studio Art in 2005.

 As of 2023, Forman is married with one child.